skoolkid/skoolkit/sphinx/source/extending.rst

 Specifying the writer class this way will override any ``HtmlWriterClass`` parameter in the ref file or ``@writer`` directive in the skool file.

+Note that if the writer class is specified with a blank module path (e.g.
+``:game.GameHtmlWriter``), SkoolKit will search for the module in both the current working directory and the directory containing the skool file or ref file named on the command line.

 #CALL methods
 -------------
 Implementing a method that can be called by a :ref:`call` macro is done by